kl2806/knnlm/README.md

     --batch-size 128 --beam 5 --remove-bpe \
     --gen-subset valid
 ```
-You should get a BLEU score near 33-34 for a well-trained transformer model.
+You should get a validation BLEU score near 34-35 for a well-trained transformer model.

 ### Saving the keys and values for the datastore